92green/dataparcels/packages/dataparcels-docs/src/pages/data-editing.md

 const NumberInput = (props) => {
     let numberParcel = props
         .numberParcel
+        .modifyUp(string => Number(string))
         .modifyDown(number => `${number}`)

-        // ^ turn value into a string on the way down .modifyUp(string => {
+    // ^ turn value into a string on the way down
-            let number = Number(string);
-            return isNaN(number) ?
-CancelActionMarker : number;
-        });
-        // ^ turn value back into a number on the way up
+    // and turn value back into a number on the way up
-        //   but cancel the change if the string
-        //   could not be turned into a number

     // without the keepValue prop, typing "0.10"
     // would immediately be replaced with "0.1"